AKBC

 Akwa Ibom State Broadcasting Corporation (abbreviated AKBC) UHF channel 45, is a state-owned television station in Uyo, Akwa Ibom.
 Akwa Ibom Broadcasting Corporation was established on 4 April 1988 and is the first and only local television station.
 AKBC provides both television and radio services.
 It transmits in 90.528MHZ.
 AKBC television transmits from Ntak Inyang.

-AKBC was commissioned officially by the military Governor of Akwa Ibom, Idongesit Nkanga on 27 July 1991.
+AKBC was commissioned officially by the military Governor of Akwa Ibom, Idongesit Nkanga in 1991.